DragonRidersUnite/robospider_reckoning/README.md

 _from the back of your head again you feel the words materializing in you brain: LISTEN.
 CAREFULLY, FLOID_

 There's a full-scale war outside.
 Ultimate bio-weapons are being deployed everywhere.
-Life in the whole planet is threatened.
+Life on the whole planet is threatened.
-I am against remote-controlling living creatures to make mind-less weapons out of them.
+I am against remote-controlling living creatures to make mindless weapons out of them.
 That's why I've started developing this technology, so you can be alive and self-sufficient again, so you can have your senses and abilities available for your survival in the field if needed.
 I knew they wouldn't let me do it officially, so I spent night after night researching, hidden, an experimental module that would override the main operational module implanted by default in all the creatures in the lab, the one that grants remote control.
 As you might have noticed already, this self-awareness module should give the beings a self-conscience, understand their environment and take autonomous decisions.
 You'll start developing your own personality also.
 Floid: Cool shit, Doc.
 Thank you!
 Dr. Kind: Don't thank me.
 Not yet at least.
 I'm about to ask you to do probably the riskiest thing in your life.
 Floid: oh... there's always a catch, right?
-Dr. Kind: The most advanced prototype of the module have gone missing 48hs ago.
+Dr. Kind: The most advanced prototype of the module has gone missing 48hs ago.
 It is similar to the one you have implanted, but better, faster, more powerful.
 If it falls into the wrong hands...
 I don't even...
-We need to get it back, Floid. we MUST get it back.
+We need to get it back, Floid.
+No, we _must_ get it back.

 Floid: hmmm... so... what's the deal? need to kill some people? infiltrate an enemy base through the sewers?
 I don't like sewers... they are too _slippery_.
 Dr. Kind: No, not this time.
 The module is here, in the Lab.